 - Have cash sitting in low-interest savings accounts and want a better return

-- Want daily interest without any lock-up period
+- Want daily interest without any lock-up

 My Current Strategy

 Right now, I keep a portion of my cash allocation in Bondora earning 6% daily interest.
 I also use Monefit SmartSaver for additional P2P exposure at slightly higher rates.
-Between the two platforms, my P2P lending portfolio generates a steady stream of passive income every single day, regardless of what the stock market is doing.
+Between the two platforms, my P2P lending portfolio generates a steady stream of passive income every day, regardless of what the stock market is doing.

 Frequently Asked Questions